linuxgemini/otpauth-spec-draft/main.md

 ```

-Some authenticators at the time writing of this document ignore this
+Some authenticators at the time of writing this document ignore this
-parameter, the authors of this document believes that this parameter
+parameter.
+The authors of this document believe that this parameter
 MUST be supported in all cases.

 ### `digits` parameter (OPTIONAL)

-The amount of digits to be outputted for TOTP or HOTP tokens
+The number of digits in the output for TOTP or HOTP tokens
 SHOULD BE provided in this parameter.
 This value MUST be
 between 6 and 8.
 When not provided, 6 digits is assumed by default.

-Some authenticators at the time writing of this document ignore this
+Some authenticators at the time of writing this document ignore this
-parameter, the authors of this document believes that this parameter
+parameter, the authors of this document believe that this parameter
 MUST be supported in all cases.